PritRaj1/Genetic-vs-Tempering-Optimisation-Comparison/README.md

 This project was completed as part of an undergraduate coursework submission at the University of Cambridge.
 The project was completed independently, and it ignited a keen interest in the subject matter, (hence the chunky report).

+Give the report a read if you're interested.

 ## Introduction
 This project delves into the comparison between the performance of Parallel Tempering (PT) and Continuous Genetic Algorithms (CGA) when applied to Keane's Bump Function (KBF).
 The KBF, a multimodal function rich in local minima, is visually presented in two dimensions below: